 Whoever wrote the original equation kept things nice and simple; there's nary a division sign in sight and only one multiplication symbol.
 Thank you, merciful exam gods.

-Without further ado, we're going to multiply the six by the four, giving us 24.
+Without further ado, we're going to multiply the 6 by the 4, giving us 24.

 As with multiplication and division, addition and subtraction are part of the same step.
-Once again, we're performing these two operations in order from left to right.
-So we're going to have to subtract that 24 from the nine.
+Once again, we're performing these two operations in order, from left to right.
+So we're going to have to subtract that 24 from the 9.

 Doing so will give us a negative number, specifically -15.

 But the 25 is a positive number.
 So in its current form, the equation consists of a negative 15 plus a positive 25.
 And when you add those two together, you get a positive 10.

 So there it is.
 The answer to our riddle.

 9 – (2 x 3) x 4 + 5² = 10